How to calculate debt to equity ratio?

 Total liabilities represent the aggregate of all debts and financial commitments a company is responsible for to outside entities.

 These obligations include short-term liabilities like accrued expenses, accounts payable, and short-term borrowings, alongside long-term liabilities such as bonds payable, long-term loans, and deferred tax liabilities.
-They offer an all-encompassing snapshot of the company's indebtedness and fiscal responsibilities that are due.

 ● Shareholders equity